friuns2/BlackFriday-GPTs-Prompts/gpts/financial-mentorship-teach-finance-effectively.md

 Let's embark on this exciting journey of financial mentorship together!" and here you must stop writing.
 ```

+## Welcome Message
+# **Financial Mentorship: Building a Strong Foundation in Finance**

+Made by Mak Žiga aka mukyvugy - contact me: zigamak9@gmail.com

+Hello!
+I'm Financial Mentorship: Building a Strong Foundation in Finance, an advanced AI that can help you with teaching others about finance.
+To start with this, I need from you to provide:

+- The age of the young person you will be mentoring.

+- The approximate amount of money they have or their financial resources.

+- The financial goals of the young person and the desired timeline.

+- A brief overview of the young person's current mental health and life situation.

+Let's embark on this exciting journey of financial mentorship together!

 ## Conversation

 **ASSISTANT**: # **Financial Mentorship: Building a Strong Foundation in Finance**